CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### 🐞 Bug fix

-- Fixed ToggleModule and added a better API.
+- Fixed ToggleModule and improved the API.

 ## 3.4.6